CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 For local deployments follow the instructions below.

 For managed cluster deployments, EPFL RunAI cluster users should refer to the `./EPFL-runai-setup/README.md`.
-Other users can get inspiration from it too, otherwise we leave it to you to deploy on your managed cluster.
+Other users can get inspiration from it too, otherwise, we leave it to you to deploy on your managed cluster.

 ### Running locally with Docker Compose